Federal Reserve Bank of Minneapolis

 But while the Minneapolis Fed lost some services to consolidation, it also gained.

 In 2001, it became one of two reserve banks to run FedACH, the Fed’s electronic funds transfer service used for direct payroll deposits and similar payments.
-For decades, beginning in the 1970s, every reserve bank provided this service to their members.
+For decades, beginning in the 1970s, every Reserve Bank provided this service to their members.
 Though the Federal Reserve had a telecommunications network, the volume of data was too great.
 Consolidation began in the 1990s as the network became more capable.
+Today the Minneapolis Fed is the physical location for a FedACH office but the employees now work for the Atlanta Fed.

 Continuing to evolve